Reknij/Bbob.Doc/articles/Basic/quickStart.md

 ```
 It will generate the blog to the `dist` folder in the current path of Bbob.
 If you no change the default config for theme, it will select default theme to generate.

-Now, you can use the any static file server tool to see you blog.

-<b>Bbob does not currently support to preview you blog.
-You can install anywhere to preview</b>
+You can run the command preview to preview it:
 ```
-npm install -g anywhere
-anywhere 1234 //start it with port 1234
+./Bbob.exe preview
 ```

 The command `g` is alias for `generate`.
 So, type the full command is: